Nitin Shah of ICHARS tells us about empowering mental health professionals.

 We were also able to move most of our not-for-profit services online.
 This provided us with the opportunity to reach out to and support people from marginalized sections of society.

 Did you have to make difficult choices, and what are the lessons learned?

-Nitin Shah: The most difficult choice was to shut down the Training cum counselling centre, where we were offering in-person services from before COVID-19.
-Almost all our plans prior to COVID revolved around the various activities we had planned at the centre.
-The fact that people could not come physically to the centre and the cost associated with maintaining the centre meant we had to give up on all our plans and more or less start afresh from the brainstorming stage.
+Nitin Shah: The most difficult choice was to shut down the Training cum counseling center, where we were offering in-person services from before COVID-19.
+Almost all our plans prior to COVID revolved around the various activities we had planned at the center.
+The fact that people could not come physically to the center and the cost associated with maintaining the center meant we had to give up on all our plans and more or less start afresh from the brainstorming stage.